HarshitNTiwari/Markowitz-Model/README.md

 | 2021-12-29 | 342.940002  | 178.888916 | 3384.020020 | 610.539978 | 2930.090088  |
 | 2021-12-30 | 344.359985  | 177.712143 | 3372.889893 | 612.090027 | 2920.050049  |
 | 2021-12-31 | 336.350006  | 177.083878 | 3334.340088 | 602.440002 | 2893.590088  |

+The comparative chart of the stock prices of the five companies is as follows: